All the films from all the editions, including those subsequently removed, presently totalling 1154. An easy way of seeing how…

 This movie is perfect.
 That's all there is to it.
 I've seen it twice now and both times I am floored (this is the only Bertolucci I've seen, which is a running trend if you look at my page).
 The filmmaking is spectacular, thanks to Vittorio Storaro's breathtaking compositions (the legendary forest confrontation at the end of the film is 10 minutes of film school) and even more so to Jean-Louis Trintignant as the closeted, cowardly, impossibly lonely Marcello.
 Bertolucci shoots him in a manner not to far off from how Melville used Alain Delon in "Le Samurai," with the hat, the noir posturing, but there isn't a trace of charisma in…

-Admittedly, I didn't know much about the film or its political context prior to watching it for the first time and so I found the plot occasionally puzzling, but this is a gripping and beautifully photographed story of dehumanisation and desperation that I will undoubtedly develop a greater understanding of from repeated viewings.
+Admittedly, I didn't know much about the film or its political context prior to watching it for the first time and so I found the plot occasionally puzzling, but this is a gripping and beautifully photographed story of dehumanisation and desperation.

 turns out fascism is bad